itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 - `500`: Internal Server Error

 For handle this, we need throw an error from the frontend when we receive a error from backend.
 So, frontend will show error alerts for the user.

+## UI for Creating Note

+We are going to use a react-bootstrap component called **Modals** to build the create note form.
+This is like a popup window that we can put the form on top it.

+For more details about modals we can refer to the [documentation](https://react-bootstrap.netlify.app/docs/components/modal/).

+We can create a new file called `AddNoteDialog.tsx` in the `components` directory.

+> [!TIP]
+> We can use **Simple React Snippets** extension on VSCode.
+So, we can use shortcuts when writing stuff like import statements and creating components etc.